 The Blue Ridge Parkway is located in Western North Carolina and western Virginia.
 The parkway runs for 469 miles between the Great Smoky Mountains National Park to Shenandoah National Park along the Blue Ridge Mountains.

-Blue Ridge Parkway is one of the most visited National Parks in the country!
-The parkway has a top speed limit of 45mph so you can enjoy the ride through the mountains of the eastern Appalachians.
+Blue Ridge Parkway is one of the most visited National Parks in the country.
+Its top speed limit is 45mph, so you can enjoy the ride through the mountains of the eastern Appalachians.

 The National Park Service has a visitor center in Asheville, North Carolina that offers interpretive programs and exhibits.
-There are nine campgrounds open seasonally along the parkway.
+Nine campgrounds along the parkway are open seasonally.

 Cape Hatteras National Seashore

-Cape Hatteras National Seashore is located in Eastern North Carolina approximately 85 miles south of Norfolk.
-The park is open year-round and offers the opportunity to enjoy swimming, camping, bird-watching, windsurfing and more.
+Cape Hatteras National Seashore is located in Eastern North Carolina, approximately 85 miles south of Norfolk.
+The park is open year-round and offers swimming, camping, bird-watching, windsurfing, and more.

 Cape Lookout National Seashore

 Cape Lookout Lighthouse was built in 1859.
-Park Rangers provide seasonal interpretive programs in the summer about the lighthouse and outer banks.
+In the summer, Park Rangers provide seasonal interpretive programs about the lighthouse and its outer banks.

 Carl Sandburg Home National Historic Site

-Carl Sandburg Home NHS is located in Southwestern North Carolina approximately 25 miles southeast of Asheville in the town of Flat Rock.
-The park is open year-round and offers the opportunity to tour Sanburg's home.
+Carl Sandburg Home NHS is located in Southwestern North Carolina, approximately 25 miles southeast of Asheville in the town of Flat Rock.
+The park is open year-round and offers the opportunity to tour Sandburg's home.

 Carl Sandburg was born in 1878 in Illinois.
 He dedicated his life to writing and celebrating American History and life.
 Mr. Sandburg won Pulitzer Prizes for both poetry and his biography of Abraham Lincoln.